KamabokoDesign/shopify-quickstart/README.md

 Here's some theme commands for getting started https://shopify.dev/themes/tools/cli/theme-commands

+## Want to customize the checkout process?
+Use cases are for products that are federally or locally regulated. i.e. fertilizer may have to have a warning near the item during checkout.

+Here's a [YouTube tutorial](https://www.youtube.com/watch?v=zsyKQ9lT8tQ) to follow along with

+And the [official docs](https://shopify.dev/apps/checkout#ui-extensions) on Checkout UI Extensions & Beta Scripts

 ## Errors
 ```
 ✗ You are not authorized to edit themes on DOMAIN.